top of page

 Minute 3: Mindful Body Scan

-Close your eyes again and bring your attention to your body from head to toe.
+I close my eyes again and bring my attention to my body from head to toe.

 • Notice any areas of tightness or discomfort without judgment